fjfalcon/mysql_camelcase_renamer/README.md

   &nbsp;&nbsp;

-   <b>Remark</b>:
+<h3>Remarks</h3>:
 This is my first application on node.js.

-I created it because i need to convert my mysql database to convert it to postgresql with [NMIG](https://github.com/AnatolyUss/nmig) tool.
+I created it to convert my mysql database to camelcase so postgresql can normaly work with hibernate.
+To convert database to postgresql i used [NMIG](https://github.com/AnatolyUss/nmig) tool.